AmyCox/Junior_FED_Practical/NOTES.md

 I have not had the time to work on media queries for different screen sizes

+## Line in footer

+I know the line in the footer needs to go the whole way across but the wrapper is in the way - I would have to work on this!

 ## Radius input

 I haven't been able to work on the arrow for this - it is not faithful to the design and the input needs styling worked on.